tenshiemi/dotfiles/README.md

 Stripped down version of Mathias's dotfiles to just my current settings.
-To install first save the .bash_prompt file to your home directory and then copy the code from .bash_profile to source the file.
+To install first save the .bash_prompt file to your home directory and then copy the code from .bash_profile to your .bash_profile to source the .bash_prompt file.
 Restart Terminal to view.
 If you want more robust dotfiles definitely check out the originals!

-# Mathias’s dotfiles

 ## Author